CIS-566-Fall-2023/final-project/README.md

 - Outline the main features of your project.
 -
 - Generate the basic framework(walls, ground and ceilling) of game level in Houdini.
 Integrate these assets created from Houdini with Unity.
+- Create objects(box, chair, etc.) procedurally for level decoration.
+- Create textures for scenes.
-- Decorate our level with texture and objects.
+- Decorate our level with texture and objects procedurally.
-- Implement render features to for better visual effect.
+- Implement some render features to for better visual effect, such as SSAO.
 - Make the level interactable.

 #### Techniques: